lanrat/certgraph/README.md

   -parallel uint
       number of certificates to retrieve in parallel (default 10) -save string
-      save certs to folder in PEM formate
+      save certs to folder in PEM format
   -timeout uint
       tcp timeout in seconds (default 10)
   -verbose